-Elissa’s passion lies in collaboration and giving voice to unsung and new music for solo flute and chamber works.
-She has performed as a flutist for OSSIA New Music Ensemble among myriad chamber settings featuring works of rising compositional artists.
-Additionally, she has played and is available for hire to play in duos, trios, and combos for private and public events in the Western, Finger Lakes, and Central New York regions (flutes, clarinets, saxophones).
-She formerly directed the Rochester Flute Association Flute Ensemble and served on their executive board as Newsletter Editor from 2016-2018.
-She continues to serve as an adjudicator for solo flute festival preparation.
+Elissa’s passion lies in collaboration and giving voice to unsung music, specific to solo flute and chamber pieces.
+She has performed as a flutist for OSSIA New Music Ensemble as well as the Brighton and the Greece Symphony Orchestras.
+Elissa has played and is available for hire to play in duos, trios, and combos for private and public events in the Western, Finger Lakes, and Central New York regions (flutes, clarinets, saxophones).
+She formerly served as Artistic Director of the Rochester Flute Association Flute Ensemble and served as Newsletter Editor on their executive board from 2016-2018.
+She continues to adjudicate for local and regional solo festivals.

 Elissa is a New York State Certified Music Educator with a Master of Arts in Music Education from the Eastman School of Music at the University of Rochester, and Bachelor of Music degrees in Music Business and Flute Performance from the Crane School of Music at SUNY Potsdam.
-Primary instructors include Dr. Christopher Azzara, Carol ‘Kickie’ Britt, Kenneth Andrews, and Selma Moore.
+Primary instructors include Dr. Christopher Azzara (Music Education), Carol ‘Kickie’ Britt (Music Business), Kenneth Andrews (Flute), and Selma Moore (Flute).